 DAWN is Reboot’s all-night culture and arts festival celebrating the Jewish calendar’s best-kept secret – Shavuot.
-Reboot produced this year’s “choose-your-own” experiential adventure in partnership with the Jewish Emergent Network and LABA’s Into the Night Tikkun Layle Shavuot.
+In 2021, Reboot produced a “choose-your-own” experiential adventure in partnership with the Jewish Emergent Network and LABA’s Into the Night Tikkun Layle Shavuot.
 DAWN provided something for everyone throughout the 12 hours of music, film, comedy, dance, food and teaching across multiple channels.
-While the world still longs for the opportunity to gather in person, Dawn provided the opportunity to gather apart for a tradition that Reboot began years ago in San Francisco irl and that will live beyond this pandemic.
+While the world still longed for the opportunity to gather in person, Dawn provided the opportunity to gather apart for a tradition that Reboot began years ago in San Francisco irl and that will live beyond this pandemic.

 A.J.
 Jacobs • Alicia Jo Rabins • Aza Raskin • Billy Michael Honor • Brooke Berman • Davy Rothbart • Delila Vallot • Ethan Daniel Davidson • Jake Cohen • Joey Soloway • John Schott • Kasher vs Kasher • Kate Berlant • Kendell Pinkney • Laurie Segall • Luther Dickinson • Michaela Watkins • Nicole Delaney • Rebecca Garza-Bortman • Rebecca S’Manga Frank • Ruby Namdar • Sarah Solemani • Shoshana Ungerleider • Susan McPherson • Zackary Drucker • The Brilliant Rabbis and Leaders of the Jewish Emergent Network • And Many, Many More!

 DAWN featured THREE concurrent streams of programming that will provide something for everyone throughout 12 hours of music, film, comedy, dance, food and teaching: